prometheus_url

 169.254/16) - Unspecified (

-0.0.0.0) - DNS hostnames whose A records resolve into the deny-set above
+0.0.0.0) - DNS hostnames that resolve into any of the ranges above

-Valid endpoints include public hostnames (Grafana Cloud, AWS AMP, your aggregator) AND in-cluster service hostnames matching *.svc.cluster.local.
-The latter explicitly bypasses the deny-set so the in-cluster Prometheus URLs in the "Use Cases" section work.
+Valid endpoints include public hostnames (Grafana Cloud, AWS AMP, your aggregator) and in-cluster service hostnames matching *.svc.cluster.local.
+The in-cluster pattern is explicitly allowed so the in-cluster Prometheus URLs in the "Use Cases" section work.

 If your value is rejected, set the in-cluster service URL or a public hostname instead.
-The boot-time re-validation at provider/k8s/k8s.go:Initialize performs the same check; a stored value that bypassed param-set (e.g. via direct configmap edit) gets rejected at startup with a structured log line and metrics=disabled until corrected.
+The same check runs when the rack starts up, so a value that was applied another way (for example, by editing rack config directly) is rejected at startup and GPU metrics stay disabled until it is corrected.

 Additional Information